How to look for records of... Education inspectorate reports

 1. Why use this guide?

-HMI reports varied in frequency, scope and content in order to meet the requirements of the government of the day.
+The reports vary in frequency, scope and content, reflecting the requirements of the government of the day.

 From 1840-1899 HMI reports were printed for Parliament as part of the annual report of the Committee of Council on Education’s.
 Search ED 17 by year to find a set of these early reports.